payneteasy/PaynetEasyReader/README.md

 PaynetEasyReader SDK for iOS
 ============================

-PaynetEasyReader SDK provides fast, easy integration with mPOS readers in mobile apps.
+PaynetEasyReader SDK provides a fast and easy integration with mPOS terminals in your mobile apps.

 Supported mPOS
 --------------